Skip to content

 Mirjam Berloth studied graphical design, printmaking and painting in the Netherlands.
 She graduated with an installation, the main topic being ‘Looking’ and ‘seeing’.

-Passing on to working 3-dimensional she developed ideas about “what a space needs” in site specific art.
-Her first residencies were in Eindhoven (NL), at Apollohuis and De Overslag, soon followed by stays in Germany, Poland and France where she collaborated with international artists.
+Continuing working 3-dimensional she developed ideas about “what a space needs” in site specific art.
+Her first residencies were in Eindhoven (NL) at Apollohuis and De Overslag, soon followed by stays in Germany, Poland and France where she collaborated with international artists.

 portret Ruud 't Sas web